Yuriy Sushko: Igor Mironov

 The next two victims, as Sushko described it, were killed "on accident".
 The first was 32-year-old Igor Mironov (named 'Alexander' in some media sources), whom he had met at a store while buying alcohol.
 The two men had a drink together behind a garage, with Mironov stating that he had defrauded a thousand rubles, offering to briefly return home to get his card and get them more booze.
 Incapable of refusing such an act, Sushko agreed, and later invited Mironov to his house.
-Yuriy and Igor engaged in a friendly conversation while eating some fried chicken wings, until Mironov saw that his host had an Orthodox icon on the wall.
+Yuriy and Igor engaged in a friendly conversation while eating some fried chicken wings until Mironov saw that his host had an Orthodox icon on the wall.
 Suddenly, Mironov got agitated and started making strange noises, saying that the devil would come.
 With futile attempts to calm him down, Yuriy found himself grappling with the crazed Mironov.
-Acting on instinct, he grabbed a nearby a metal bar and struck Igor on the head several times.
+Acting on instinct, he grabbed a nearby metal bar and struck Igor on the head several times.
 Mironov, wheezing, soon dropped dead on the ground.
-Coming to the realization that this was fourth victim already, Sushko decided to simply throw the body into the bushes.
+Coming to the realization that this was the fourth victim already, Sushko decided to simply throw the body into the bushes.
 He told of the killing to some friends, and when inquired as to his reason behind it, he simply said: "He was drunk.
 It was all the same."